eparrish64/atlas-hbsm-charged-higgs-taunu/README.md

 Setup
 ------

+#### Cluster Account
+It is best to take advantage of the UChicago Analysis Facility https://maniaclab.uchicago.edu/af-docs/
+    - Request an account, it is open to all of ATLAS
+    - Read through their documentation
+    - Data samples are stored in /data/eparrish64/HPlusNTuples/v12/
+    - This cluster uses condor, so the learning curve is very quick

 #### first time only
 Setting up Python virtualenv for clean PyPI packages setup.

     - setupATLAS; lsetup "root 6.14.08-x86_64-centos7-gcc8-opt" (this is to make sure you have the right Python 2.7; by default on some lxplus machines we have Python 2.6! )
-    - Check the newest stable release and replaced 16.7.2 in the following commands, https://virtualenv.pypa.io/en/stable/installation/
+  %  - Check the newest stable release and replaced 16.7.2 in the following commands, https://virtualenv.pypa.io/en/stable/installation/
+  % Just use 16.7.2 now, since python2 is no longer supported, the newer versions do not work.
     - somewhere outside the hpana code do: mkdir -p PythonPackags/Venvs; cd PythonPackags
     - wget https://pypi.python.org/packages/source/v/virtualenv/virtualenv-16.7.2.tar.gz
     - tar xzvf virtualenv-16.7.2.tar.gz ; cd virtualenv-16.7.2